kaixqu/real-time-linux-kernel/README.md

-# Real-time ubuntu
+# real-time linux kernel

 This work is done at the TREC lab under the supervision of Prof. Alexander Leonessa

-Basically, it is about how to achieve real-time ubuntu.
-This is a requirement if you want to have real-time applications, e.g., ROS2, ROS+Orocos, ROS-Control.
+Basically, it is about make linux kernel real-time.
+This is a requirement if you want to have real-time applications, e.g., ROS2, ROS+Orocos, ihmc ROBOTICS, XBotCore.

 ## How to use these files.